-The introduction of the Mental Capacity Act (2005) provided health and legal professionals with a framework to assess and evaluate an individual’s ability to make a decision.
-Unfortunately, whilst the Act has provided a sound basis for the assessment of mental capacity, in practice mental capacity assessments are often misunderstood and poorly conducted.
+The Mental Capacity Act (2005) provides health and legal professionals with an academic framework to assess and evaluate an individual’s ability to make a decision, but in practice, mental capacity assessments are often misunderstood and poorly conducted.

 Grandpa on a Skateboard is a practical book for health and legal professionals that uses real-life case studies and provides clear, jargon-free guidance to simplify and explain the assessment process.

 It has helped thousands of practitioners understand and improve their assessments of mental capacity.
 This fully updated third edition also covers ‘virtual’ assessments using video conferencing tools and how to deal with fluctuating mental capacity.